Presentations

 These are the selected presentation slides that I have used in internal reading groups, workshops, and conferences.

-This is a series of seminars that I gave at Gwangju Institute of Science and Technology (GIST) as a guest speaker from March ~ June 2025.
-The seminar series was about the basics of graph neural networks, several fundamental concepts, and applications of GNNs.
+This is a series of seminars that I gave as a guest speaker in Prof. Hong Kook Kim’s group at Gwangju Institute of Science and Technology (GIST) from March ~ May 2025.
+The seminar series covers the basics of graph learning, graph neural networks, several fundamental concepts, and applications.

 Session 1: Introduction to graph mining and graph neural networks